SSWConsulting/SSW.Rules.Content/rules/linkedin-maintain-connections/rule.md

 How are you enjoying working on that cool tech?
 :::
 ::: good
-Good Example: You're re-introducing yourself and kicking off a conversation
+Good example - You're re-introducing yourself and kicking off a conversation
 :::